-Now that summer’s here, patio and grassy retreat BBQs are at the top of the list.
+Now that summer’s less than two months away, patio and grassy retreat BBQs are at the top of the list.
 But, as noted in our guide to buying grills, there’s no better chance for a price drop on models than right before the beginning of fall.
 What does that mean?
-You still have more than a month to get this grill research right, which shouldn’t exclude the advice from a few experts found below.
+You still have a number of months to get this grill research right, which shouldn’t exclude the advice from a few experts found below.

 Grill Quality can’t be Skimped on